christophihl/startupengineer/content/_repos/dat_sci_2/01_intro_r.md

 {{< figure src="/img/courses/dat_sci/01/github_classroom_02.png" caption="... to enter the virtual classroom." width="75%" >}}

 You might have to refresh the page after a while.
 But then you're ready to go and able to access your template by clicking on the bottom link (you don't need to accept the invitation to TUHHStartupEngineers).
-That means you have all of the files you need to compile a website with RMarkdown.
+That means you have all of the files you need to compile a website with Quarto.

 {{< figure src="/img/courses/dat_sci/01/github_classroom_03.png" caption="You're ready to go!" width="75%" >}}

-If the message "owmork invited you to collaborate" pops up, press accept invitation so that all teaching assistants are able to track your progress and give feedback if needed.

-{{< figure src="/img/courses/dat_sci/01/github_classroom_04.png" caption="Accept owmork as collaborator." width="50%" >}}

 <!-- INFOBOX -->
 <div id="header">Infobox</div>